-Stretching daily is something that millions of people do, even without knowing.
-It's proven to be an amazingly effective way to keep you healthy.
-If you think about it, that's not hard to believe either.
-It helps your circulation, flexibility, muscle health... it's just a great thing to do.
+Daily stretches are something that millions of people do, even without knowing it.
+It’s proven to be an amazingly effective way to keep you healthy.
+If you think about it, that’s not hard to believe either.
+It helps your circulation, flexibility, and muscle health… it’s just a great thing to do.

-It’s literally just putting your arms straight up in the air (and probably yawning) to stretch almost your whole frontal and rear torso from top to bottom.
-That's perfect for helping you to relax and limber up.
+It’s just putting your arms straight up in the air (and probably yawning) to stretch your entire frontal and rear torso from top to bottom.
+That’s perfect for helping you to relax and limber up.
 It’s usually not even something you do consciously, but as long as you’re doing it somewhere, it’s a good stretch.

-Chest specific stretches are not quite as common as the others have been so far.
-The chest flexor is still popular in the world of exercise though, so it is likely you’ll have seen it somewhere.
+Chest-specific stretches are not quite as common as the others have been so far.
+However, the chest flexor is still popular in the exercise world, so you’ll likely have seen it somewhere.
 It definitely earned its place in the qualifying for recommended daily stretches.

-All you need to do is sit or stand upright with your arms out slightly to whatever angle is best for you, and twist your core 90 degrees to the left, back, and to the right.
-This simplistic movement should be taken easily though.
-The last thing you need is to push yourself too far and injure yourself, or too fast and fail to actually get a good stretch.
+All you need to do is sit or stand upright with your arms out slightly to whatever angle is best for you and twist your core 90 degrees to the left, back, and right.
+This simplistic movement should be taken easily, though.
+The last thing you need is to push yourself too far and injure yourself or too fast and fail to actually get a good stretch.

 Your hamstrings may not be the first muscles to spring to mind when you’re thinking about properly stretching for general health rather than performance, but they get used a lot more than you might think.
 Even just walking around can pose a risk if you do something drastic.
 On top of that, they’re awesome for boosting flexibility too, and that’s always worth having.

-The most logical way to stretch them is to lay flat on your back and extend your leg, before actually pulling it towards to maximise the muscle contraction.
-This is one of the less practical stretches that you need to be at home for ideally, however, you’ll quickly find what suits you best.
+The most logical way to stretch them is to lay flat on your back and extend your leg before pulling it towards them to maximise muscle contraction.
+This is one of the less practical stretches that you need to be at home for ideally; however, you’ll quickly find what suits you best.

-The final stretch to consider before getting on with your day is for your quads, the front of your legs, to make sure you're both balanced and flexible for your day.
-It’s one of the more common yet still practical stretches for your legs too which is always a plus.
+The final stretch before getting on with your day is for your quads, the front of your legs, to ensure you’re both balanced and flexible for your day.
+It’s also one of the more common yet practical stretches for your legs, which is always a plus.

 To do this on, you simply need to bend your knee backwards and try to touch your heel to your glutes, hold for a second or two, and repeat with the opposite leg.
-This should help to prevent any tightness and get the blood flowing to your legs, so it's a good idea to use it before you go out for the day or after you've been sat for a while.
+This should help prevent any tightness and get the blood flowing to your legs, so it’s a good idea to use it before you go out for the day or after sitting for a while.

 Ultimately, getting into a habit of stretching daily is never going to be a bad thing.